tummychow/go-dep-mgmt/README.md

 - `gopm get` is like `go get`, but uses a local directory `.gopm/repos`
 - use `gopm build`, `gopm run`, `gopm install` instead of `go` tool commands (hmm, where's `gopm test`?).
 These commands add `.gopm/repos` to the front of your GOPATH.

 Not much more to say - the actual functionality is similar to gom although the commands have slightly different names and what not.
-(Note to self: gopm prepends its vendor directory to the GOPATH.
-Does gom prepend the directory or replace it altogether?)
+Both gopm and gom prepend the vendored GOPATH to your global GOPATH; I wonder if it would make more sense to only use the vendored GOPATH (to catch any global deps you were pulling in but not vendoring).

 ## [goat](https://github.com/mediocregopher/goat)